djnbud/pokemonGame/README.md

 To add new attacks update data/attacks.js, data.monsters.js and then the function attack in monster.js.
 The function is how the attack looks

 To Do:
-Implement attack effects such as stun, sleep etc SLEEP IMPLEMENTED (NOT GRAPHICALLY) Create pokedex version image of each pokemon.
-Update inventory so pokemon show their stats and a image Implement Pokedex to track pokemon caught
+Implement attack effects such as stun, sleep etc SLEEP IMPLEMENTED (NOT GRAPHICALLY) DONE Create pokedex version image of each pokemon.
+DONE Update inventory so pokemon show their stats and a image DONE Implement Pokedex to track pokemon caught DONE

 Implement way of going into buildings/new locations.
 This may be big change to functionality Add npcs that have roaming